CatcherITGF/NX-Venom/README.md

 1. Make backup and delete everything except `Nintendo` and `emuMMC` folders on the SD card.
 2. Unpack the [OC Bundle](https://github.com/snupt/NS-Overclocking/blob/main/OCBundle.zip) to the root of the SD card.
 Use a card reader, or `Hekate` → `Tools` → `USB Tools`.
 3. Use the `All-in-One Switch Updater` homebrew application for updates.
-4. Installation of additional software, as well as patches for games, makes through the `Tesla` menu (click `right`) → `Software Installer`.
+4. Installation of additional software, as well as patches for games, is done through the `Tesla` menu (click `right`) → `Software Installer`.

 ## How to use

 1. Opening the `Tesla` menu (as well as exiting the `Status Monitor`) by a combination `ZR + ZL + Down`.
-2. Use the `sys-clk` overlay for manage overclocking.
+2. Use the `sys-clk` overlay to manage overclocking.
-3. Use the `OC Toolkit` (go to the `Tesla` menu, press the `right` button) for change the parameters of the loading kip.
+3. Use the `OC Toolkit` (go to the `Tesla` menu, press the `right` button) to change the parameters of the loading kip.
 4. The lower the acceleration parameters, the safer and the fewer side effects.
 Use wisely!
 5. Recommended overclocking parameters for portable mode and battery life: CPU `918 - 1428`, GPU `768 - 921`, MEM `2131 - 2400`.